Affine Invariance in Continuous-Domain Convolutional Neural Networks: Introduction

 \begin{definition}[$\epsilon$-Affine invariance] We say that functions $f_1,f_2 \in \mathbb{L}(\R^2)$ are $\epsilon$-Affine invariant if there exists $\boldsymbol{A} \in G_2$ so that $\|f_1-\rho(\boldsymbol{A})f_2 \|_1 < \epsilon$ or $\sup _{\boldsymbol{x}} |f_1(\boldsymbol{x})-\rho(\boldsymbol{A})f_2(\boldsymbol{x}) | < \epsilon$.

 \end{definition}

 For simplicity in notation we do not use $\cdot$ and $\odot$ symbols in the next sections.
-Also in this paper we use $g$ and $h$ to denote group elements and $f$ and $k$ to denote functions.
+Furthermore, in this paper we use $g$ and $h$ to denote group elements and $f$ and $k$ to denote functions.